rubocop/rubocop/manual/cops_style.md

 foo&.bar(param1, param2)
 foo&.bar { |e| e.something }
 foo&.bar(param) { |e| e.something }
+foo && foo.bar.baz.qux # method chain with more than 2 methods
+foo && foo.nil? # method that `nil` responds to

 # Method calls that do not use `.`
 foo && foo < bar